 Step 2: On the next screen, select Settings.

-Keep in mind that for iOS devices, you won’t see that General category.
-As shown below, you’ll see the Restricted Mode setting sandwiched between the Dark Theme and Play HD on Wi-Fi only toggles.
+If you have an iOS device, you won’t have a General category.
+You’ll just scroll down to find the Restricted Mode setting right from the Settings screen.
+You should find it sandwiched between the Dark Theme and Play HD on Wi-Fi Only toggles.
 Tap the blue toggle to switch off Restricted Mode.

-Step 4: If you use an Android phone, look for the Restricted Mode switch at the bottom of your screen.
-The button might look sandwiched between other icons, but it’s typically easy to find.
-All you need to do is tap the blue toggle, and that will disable Restricted Mode on an Android.
+Step 4: If you use an Android phone, once you’ve clicked General, you want to look for the Restricted Mode switch at the bottom of the screen.
+It’s usually pretty easy to find among the other icons.
+Tapping the blue toggle switch will disable Restricted Mode on your Android device.